chrisb34/yii2-reportgrid/README.md

 Yii2-reportgrid
 ===============
 Yii-Framework extension for reporting with totals and sub-totals.
 It supports export to CSV as well.
-Ther is no limit to the number of sub-totalling levels that you can have.
+There is no limit to the number of sub-totalling levels that you can have.
 You can also defer a sub-total or total to be displayed at the bottom of the grid in the Footer.

 Warning
 -------